 ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
-It is not possible to tell a person how long he or she will live with inflammatory breast cancer.
-Because survival statistics for inflammatory breast cancer are measured in multi-year intervals, they may not represent recent advances made in the treatment or diagnosis of this cancer.
+These estimates are based on data from thousands of people with this type of cancer in the United States, but the actual risk for a particular individual may differ.
+It is not possible to tell a person how long he or she will live with metaplastic breast cancer.
+Because survival statistics for breast cancer are measured in multi-year intervals, they may not represent recent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .